bschnitz/injector_collections/README.md

 developer sets quite a lot of things right.
 If it does not work, it is quite likely, that You just forgot one of these awful details:

-- Is there a stub for the collection?
+- Is there a collection class for the collection?
 - Are all items annotated with @CollectionItem?
-- Is the Type-Argument of @CollectionItem the correct collection (stub)?
+- Is the Type-Argument of @CollectionItem the correct collection class?
 - Are the items all inside a proper module hierarchy (the directory and all parent directories of the items should contain an `__init__.py`).
 - Have You generated the collections using `generateCollections`?